 We may have a couple of face to face meetings at McGill.
 We will decide this during our first online session.

 The 6 month fee includes access to the textbook, all online tutorials and support materials.

-You may buy a hard copy of the book but way more expensive.
-A few will be available @ The Paragraph bookstore corner McGill Ave. / Sherbrooke streets
+You may buy a hard copy of the book.
+They will be available @ The Paragraph Bookstore corner McGill Ave. / Sherbrooke streets.

 I've included a couple of screenshots from the Cengage web site below.
 Be sure you purchase the Digital Platform.
 It's 99.00 (Canadian):

 The second screenshot gives you detailed instructions with links on paying and setting up the course materials.